Sina247/Dice-Roller-2/README.md

-# 🎲 Advanced Dice Roller
+# 🎲 Dice Roller 2

 An interactive and fun dice simulator built with **HTML**, **Tailwind CSS** and **JavaScript**.
 Roll two dice, see the total, count rolls, and track your last 5 results all in a sleek, responsive design.